-The OPRA staff is committed to providing outstanding services and programs to the community.
+The OPRA staff is committed to providing outstanding programs to the community.

-Learn respect for self, others, and the environment while enjoying a fun and educational experience on our worldwide trips.
-Our primary goal is to manage risks to offer rewarding experiences in flatwater and whitewater kayaking; rafting, canoeing, rock and top rope climbing; hiking; backpacking; show shoeing; cross country and downhill skiing; and backcountry navigation.
+Learn respect for self, others, and the environment while enjoying a fun and educational experience with our programs.
+Our goal is to manage risks and offer rewarding experiences in flatwater and whitewater kayaking; rafting and canoeing; rock and top rope climbing; hiking; backpacking; show shoeing; cross country and downhill skiing; and backcountry navigation.

 Beginning-level paddlers learn the fundamentals of whitewater kayaking in the pool and on local rivers.
 The intermediate class, for students with previous whitewater kayaking experience, runs through the end of October and helps students improve their whitewater techniques on class 2-3 water.